MuhammadFarag/hello-go/README.md

 }
 ```

-It is possible to omit the arguments of the return statement if the named results if they have been assigned within the function, but that is not recommended because it makes code harder to reason about.
+It is possible to omit the arguments of return statement, if the named results have been assigned within the function, but that is not recommended because it makes code harder to reason about.

 ```go
 func namedResult() (r string){